metasidd/ColorTokensKit-iOS/Readme.md

 ColorTokensKit is a powerful design library that extends Swift's native capabilities by offering ergonomic access to the LCH color system, and 100's of pre-defined colors built using the LCH color system.

-> **Note:** The broader concept of LCH-based design tokens are trusted, and utilized by leading companies like Linear, Slack, Stripe, Zapier and others.

 - 📱 Designed for apps of all sizes
 - ⭐️ Easy to use color token APIs
 - 🎨 Pre-defined LCH color palettes